The Importance of Ecommerce Retention Marketing

 A bleak, impersonal page bogged down by excessive text and policies would not be found at any other point in the pre-purchase ecommerce experience.
 Why start now?

-The returns experience does not have to just be a pain to minimize.
+Clearly, the returns experience does not have to just be a pain to minimize.
 By diving into returns behavior, we can reconstruct it as a profit driver in its own right.

 This begins with understanding exchanges: